Connecting people with locally produced real food. Cultivating interest & knowledge in fresh ingredients and tasty home cooked meals.

 A SELECTION OF OUR MEATS IS ALWAYS AVAILABLE IN THE FREEZER AT:

-We plan to attend the following markets:
+We will attend the following markets:

 Abbott’s Farm Supply